igorline/slither_wiki/Usage.md

 slither file.sol --exclude naming-convention,unused-state,suicidal
 ```

-To exclude detectors with a informational or low severity, use `--exclude-informational` or `--exclude-low`.
+To exclude detectors with an informational or low severity, use `--exclude-informational` or `--exclude-low`.

 `--list-detectors` lists [available detectors](https://github.com/trailofbits/slither/wiki/Detectors-Documentation).

 ### Printers selection
 By default, no printer are run.

-To run selected pritners, use `--print printer1,printer2`.
+To run selected printers, use `--print printer1,printer2`.
 For example:
 ```
 slither file.sol --print inheritance-graph
 ```